omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>40.
 Array constructor</summary>
-The constructor property returns the function that created the Array prototype.
+The constructor property returns the function that created the Array prototype.<br>
-For JavaScript arrays the constructor property returns:
+For JavaScript arrays the constructor property returns:<br>

 ```js
 array.constructor;